joelshep/Tape/README.md

 ```
 Enter 'h' for a short help document.
 The usual flow is that you enter 'l' to load the program
 to run -- specify an absolute path to the file or a path relative to the current working
 directory -- and then either 'r' to run the program or 'd' to run it in the debugger.
-Currently,
+In the
-running it in the debugger simply enables you to step through the m-configurations as they're
+debugger you can step through the code move by move, set breakpoints for one or more m-configurations,
-selected and processed, while seeing the data on the tape and position of the head.
+list and delete breakpoints, run code to a breakpoint or until the program halts (if it ever does).
+You can also trace code execution, which simply prints the machine state instruction-by-instruction.

 Enter 'q' to quit Tape, or 's' to list the program source.

-The debugger will eventually offer several basic commands:
+The debugger offers several basic commands:
 * s - Step through the program, configuration by configuration.
 * b <breakpoint> - Set a breakpoint by specifying the state and current value to stop
-at: e.g. "findone 1".
+at: e.g. "b findone:1".
+* d <breakpoint> - Deletes a breakpoint.
+* l - List breakpoints.
+* x - Delete all breakpoints.
+* t - Trace program execution.
 * c - Continue to the next breakpoint or end of the program.
 * g - Continue until the end of the program (exits the debugger).
 * q - Quit tape.